Images | Particulars | More about | Background and history

 Plans, Panthera - 102 EUR

 Panthera is a new surfski-sea kayak hybrid – simply put a surfski with a kayak deck.
 But that would be an over-simplification.
 Even if the hull is a Spindrift there is also a noticeable influence from Njord.
 I expect the performance to be a tad less extreme than that of a thoroughbred surfski, but yet manageable should the paddler develop an acute desire to surf diagonally in high speed on large waves.
-I also expect competent paddlers to be able to keep Panthera in speeds well above hull speed á la surfskis off following seas.
+I also expect competent paddlers to be able to keep Panthera at speeds well above hull speed á la surfskis off following seas.

 Basically, Panthera is so close to a genuine surfski that a rudder is needed to meet the potential (more about the difference here).
 An under-the-hull rudder with a surfski type of pedals is, of course, the best, but for fast touring, a rudder on the stern will do fine – preferably with one of the larger blades.
 With a full touring load, the kayak settles down to more directional stability for relaxed long distance paddling.